osixia/container-baseimage/README.md

       - orange
       - apple

-Can also be set by command line converted in python or json definitions:
+Can also be set by command line converted in python or json:

     docker run -it --env FRUITS="#PYTHON2BASH:['orange','apple']" osixia/light-baseimage:0.2.1 printenv docker run -it --env FRUITS="#JSON2BASH:[\"orange\",\"apple\"]" osixia/light-baseimage:0.2.1 printenv